 There are no head-to-head long-term comparison studies designed to assess adverse events between PPIs.
-In three long-term maintenance studies of patients with GERD, there was no difference in the number of adverse events reported or number of withdrawals due to adverse events in the different PPI treatment groups.
+In three long-term (6 months or longer) maintenance studies of patients with GERD.^{4, 29, 137} there was no difference in the number of adverse events reported or number of withdrawals due to adverse events in the different PPI treatment groups.
 In one study of GERD patients,4 9 of 248 (3.6%) patients withdrew for adverse events over 48 weeks of treatment, 4% in the lansoprazole group and 3.3% in the omeprazole group.
-In another study, comparing rabeprazole 10 or 20mg to omeprazole 20mg,1913 of 243 (5.3%) patients withdrew because of adverse events; the numbers in each group did not differ significantly.
-Seven patients each in the rabeprazole 10mg and 20mg groups, and 8 patients in the omeprazole 20mg group reported serious adverse events.
-In the third long-term maintenance study,12329 of 617 (4.7%) patients in the esomeprazole 20 mg group and 32/614 (5.2%) of those in the lansoprazole 15 mg group withdrew due to adverse effects.
+In another study, comparing rabeprazole 10 or 20mg to omeprazole 20mg 13 of 243 (5.3%) patients withdrew because of adverse events at 52 weeks,27 and 26 of 243 (11%) withdrew at 5 years;29 the numbers in each group did not differ significantly.
+In the third long-term maintenance study,137 29 of 617 (4.7%) patients in the esomeprazole 20 mg group and 32/614 (5.2%) of those in the lansoprazole 15 mg group withdrew due to adverse effects.
 There are no head-to-head maintenance studies of ulcer, but three 12-month studies of duodenal ulcer maintenance compared a PPI to placebo or other anti-ulcer medications.
 In two of the studies, the withdrawal rates for placebo were higher than any of the drug arms.
-In one study, the withdrawal rates due to adverse events were high, 17% for lansoprazole 15mg, 5.3% for lansoprazole 30mg and 21.5% for placebo over a 12-month period.55
+In one study, the withdrawal rates due to adverse events were high, 17% for lansoprazole 15mg, 5.3% for lansoprazole 30mg and 21.5% for placebo over a 12month period.64

-Several reports of long-term (1 year or more) followup of individual PPIs (omeprazole, lansoprazole, and pantoprazole) have been published.124-137 The potential adverse effects studied include hypergastrinemia related enterochromaffin-like cell (ECL) hyperplasia and ECL carcinoids, atrophic gastritis and intestinal metaplasia, overgrowth of gastric bacteria and Nnitrosamine formation, enteric infections, potential malabsorption syndromes, and diarrhea.
+Several reports of long-term (ranging from 1 year up to 11 years) followup of individual PPIs (omeprazole, lansoprazole, and pantoprazole) have been published.138-152 Potential adverse events studied include hypergastrinemia related enterochromaffin-like cell (ECL) hyperplasia and ECL carcinoids, atrophic gastritis and intestinal metaplasia, overgrowth of gastric bacteria and N-nitrosamine formation, enteric infections, potential malabsorption syndromes, and diarrhea.
 Of these, the risk of enteric infections may be increased with sustained acid suppression.
 This is a rare event, however.
-The other concerns have not been proven in these long term, noncomparative studies.
+The other concerns have not been proven in these long-term, non-comparative studies.
 While ECL hyperplasia occurs, no increased risk of ECL carcinoids has been found.
 Likewise, atrophic gastritis is increased with long term PPI therapy, but progression to intestinal metaplasia and gastric cancer has not been shown.
 Gastric bacterial overgrowth does occur, but a related higher rate of gastric adenocarcinoma has not been found.
 Long-term studies assessing the risk of esophageal cancer were not found.
-A nested case-control study of 10,008 lansoprazole users followed for 4 years found a trend for diarrhea to be dose related. reported in 5%, 3.7%, and 2.5% of patients using 60 mg or more, 30 mg, and 15 mg or less, respectively (p=0.08).
+A nested case-control study of 10.008 lansoprazole users followed for 4 years found a trend for diarrhea to be dose related, reported in 5%, 3.7%, and 2.5% of patients using 60 mg or more, 30 mg, and 15 mg or less, respectively (p=0.08).
 In 42.1% of patients reporting diarrhea the lansoprazole dosage was reduced or discontinued due to this event.
 Cases had a higher current use of oral antibiotics than controls with no diarrhea (adjusted OR 2.7, 95% CI 1.0-6.9).
 There are no long-term studies of esomeprazole or rabeprazole.